How to reconcile PayPal transactions

 Payments made using PayPal

-Any payments that have been made but not recorded can be added by:
+Any payments that have been made but not recorded can be as follows:

-(1) selecting the transaction in the left-hand table of the match transactions screen;
+(1) click on the transaction in the left-hand table of the match transactions screen;

-(3) select the transaction type in the popup and enter the payment details.
+(2) in the pop-up that appears, select the transaction type and enter the payment details.

-For recurring transactions that haven't been previously reconciled and auto-remembered:
+Where transactions haven't been previously reconciled and auto-remembered:

 Named Donations

-(1) select the transaction in the left-hand table of the match transactions screen;
+(1) click on the transaction in the left-hand table of the match transactions screen;

-(3) select the 'Named Donation' option in the popup and enter the details.
+(2) in the pop-up that appears, select the 'Named Donation' option and enter the details.

 GASDS Donations